dbottoni/professional-readme2/README.md

   # Professional ReadMe Generator

   ## Description
-  A Node Project created to generate professionally structured ReadMe files
+  A Node file used to generate professionally structured and consistent ReadMe files

   ## Table of Contents